 - Vertigo and balance disorders – Episodes of imbalance, dizziness, swimming sensations and disorientation affect half of elderly people—and a fair number of middle-aged and young people, too.
 These balance difficulties are often surface symptoms that can help your neurologist diagnose other health conditions.

 Meet Our Providers

 If you have any questions about neurology care or would like to schedule an appointment, please call 928-336-2434.

 Inpatient Neurology Care

-Adult patients who are admitted to Yuma Regional Medical Center with neurological symptoms such as headaches, numbness, speech difficulties, seizures, memory issues or dizziness can be assured of receiving expert care from our neurology team.
-Our board-certified neurologists have extensive experience in the diagnosis and treatment of conditions such as stroke, epilepsy, Parkinson’s Disease, vertigo, meningitis and other neurological disorders.
+Patients admitted to Yuma Regional Medical Center with neurological symptoms receive expert care from our neurology team.
+Our board-certified neurologists have extensive experience in diagnosing and treating conditions such as stroke, epilepsy, Parkinson’s Disease, vertigo, meningitis, and other neurological disorders.

 Our Electroencephalogram (EEG) lab serves adults and pediatric patients on both an inpatient and outpatient basis by performing the following diagnostic tests:

 - Electroencephalogram (EEG) – This test uses special sensors called electrodes to measure and record the electrical activity in a patient’s brain.
 EEGs are performed to evaluate the seizures a patient is experiencing so that an effective treatment plan can be developed and to check for problems associated with loss of consciousness, memory loss, tremors or dizziness.